Codiiiy/SEHotasPlugin/README.md

 - Save/load profile functionality so users can share setups easily.
 - Per-binding sensitivity and curve adjustments.
 - Additional view controls.
 - Dedicated controls for turret mode.
+- add a brake toggle for wheels

 ---